slopezpereyra/slopezpereyra.github.io/_posts/2024-12-30-CBCModeAes.md

 }
 ```

-As an inspection of the code above, encryption and decryption with ECB are still used within
-CBC encryption.
 The function which encrypts with CBC does the following:

 - Split the input byte stream into segments of equal length, padding the last segment if needed.
 This is accomplished with the `message_blocks := splitIntoSymmetricBlocks(message, 16)` line.
 This function
 is not given but it is trivial to write.